xproc/tutorial/README.md

 ## Goal of this Tutorial

-The goal is to provide a high quality tutorial that will be an entry point to learning XProc in both the first five minutes and first day scenariosg.
+The goal is to provide a high quality tutorial that will be an entry point to learning XProc.

 Additionally, we want to provide a reference publishing workflow using XProc with github for for publishing books with docbook.